Mysanthropium/smellit-perfume-store/README.md

 <details>
 <summary>Product Detail Page</summary>
 <br>
-- On the product detail page users can read a description of the product, aswell as price, rating and category.
+- On the product detail page users can read a description of the product, reviews aswell as price, rating and category.
 There's the possibility to choose quantity of the product.
 There's a button to add this product to the bag and a button to go back to products page and keep shopping.
+Signed in users also have the possibility to add a review to this product.

 ![shopnowbutton](static/README/images/detailproductpage.png)
 </details>